-- Current Guest to Guide Ratios should be adhered to and shall be the basis for controlled group management, unless adjustments are made by the Belize Tourism Board. - Use of Facemasks and individual social distancing, in particular, by guests during outdoor tours is deemed impractical due to environmental factors such as confined spaces, high temperatures and humidity.
-Instead guest management at attractions and for outdoor tours should be managed using a controlled group management approach, in which travelling groups (e.g. families, or groups travelling from the same ship or hotel) will be required to maintain separation from other traveling groups based on the six feet rule.
-However, within the traveling groups, social distancing may not be required. - Visitor Queuing upon boarding of transportation, upon arrival, during tours and in departure from sites and attractions will require readjustment to staging areas, signage and markers on group social distancing requirements - Where the requisite social distancing measures may not be practical, mandatory use of face mask should be deployed.

-Sales of tickets and passes should be done digitally, where possible.
-Where this is not possible, tour attractions or sales agents should allow for one person to purchase tickets for a group.

-Tour Operators are to required have guests during their transportation to and from the tour wear facemasks where mixed groups of guests exist (eg. groups from various ships, hotels, etc .).
+- Specific focus shall be given to Guest Management at attraction and during tours. - All Park/Attraction Personnel, Tour Guides, Tour Operator Personnel, Security Personnel at attraction or conducting tours shall wear facemasks.
+Those personnel that handle cash or are required to come in direct contact with guests, shall also wear gloves. - Current Guest to Guide Ratios should be adhered to and shall be the basis for controlled group management, unless adjustments are made by the Belize Tourism Board. - Use of Facemasks and individual social distancing, in particular, by guests during outdoor tours is deemed impractical due to environmental factors such as confined spaces, high temperatures and humidity.
+Instead guest management at attractions and for outdoor tours should be managed using a controlled group management approach, in which travelling groups (e.g. maintain separation from other traveling groups based on the six feet rule.
+However, within the traveling groups, social distancing may not be required. - Visitor Queuing upon boarding of transportation, upon arrival, during tours and in departure from sites and attractions will require readjustment to staging areas, signage and markers on group social distancing requirements - Where the requisite social distancing measures may not be practical, mandatory use of face mask should be deployed. - Sales of tickets and passes should be done digitally, where possible.
+Where this is not possible, tour attractions or sales agents should allow for one person to purchase tickets for a group. - Tour Operators are to required have guests during their transportation to and from the tour wear facemasks where mixed groups of guests exist (eg. groups from various ships, hotels, etc.).